meltuhamy/equations-game/README.md

 1. Install node (http://nodejs.org/)
 2. npm install coffee-script
-3. Add aliases for cake and coffeescript. gedit ~/.cshrc alias coffee "~/node_modules/coffee-script/bin/coffee" alias cake "~/node_modules/coffee-script/bin/cake"
+3. Add aliases for cake and coffeescript. gedit ~/.cshrc

+    alias coffee "~/node_modules/coffee-script/bin/coffee"
+    alias cake "~/node_modules/coffee-script/bin/cake"

 4. Restart terminal and execute the command: cake setup
 5. **Follow instructions** after dependencies have finished installing.

 Debugging
 ---------
 1. Make sure you have all the requirements (see steps above).
-Cqhrome is required (or Safari).
+Chrome is required (or Safari).
 Note node-inspector must be in your path/aliases.

 2. Open two terminal windows, navigate to the project directory.
   - On terminal window 1, type: 'cake debug'.
 This will compile everything and start the server for debugging.